piqnt/stage.js/README.md

 node.offset({ x : x, y : y });
 ```

-By default axis-aligned bounding box (AABB) after transformation is used for positioning,
+By default an axis-aligned bounding box (AABB) after transformation is used for positioning,
-however it is possible to use non-transformed box by setting pivot location.
+however it is possible to use a non-transformed box by setting a pivot location.
 Pivot location is defined as ratio of non-transformed width/height and is used as central point on self for scale, skew and rotation.

 ```javascript